florapdx/react-drafts/README.md

 ## Developing and testing
 To get started, clone down the repo and ```$ npm install```.

-There's a development server that serves a demo project that consists of a parent component that renders the exported `ContentEditor` module.
+There's a development server that serves a demo project that consists of a parent component that renders the exported `ReactTextEditor` module.
 The server has built-in hot-reloading.
 To use, run: